technicat/learngodot/chapter2/README.md

 <img src="images/spatialscene.png" height="100">

-The Spatial node is the most basic 3D node, conatining a [transform](https://docs.godotengine.org/en/stable/tutorials/3d/using_transforms.html), which encapsulates the node's 3D position, rotation, and scale, relative to any parent nodes.
+The Spatial node is the most basic 3D node, conatining a [transform](https://docs.godotengine.org/en/stable/tutorials/3d/using_transforms.html), which encapsulates the node's 3D translation (position), rotation, and scale, relative to any parent nodes.

 <img src="images/spatialinspector.png" height="500">

-The position, rotation, and scale are individually editable in the Inspector, but they are combined in a 4x4 matrix, so they can be concatenated (multiplied) with parent transform matrices to calculate the global 3D coordinates of the node.
+The translation, rotation, and scale are individually editable in the Inspector, but they are combined in a 4x4 matrix, so they can be concatenated (multiplied) with parent transform matrices to calculate the global 3D coordinates of the node.

 ## Save the Scene